Senpai2198/Graphics-Cards-Finder/README.md

 # Graphics-Cards-List-Filter

-The purpose of this application is to let user choose the specification they require from a graphics card either for their graphics intensive jobs, researchs or gaming in general.
+The purpose of this project is to let user choose the specification they require from a graphics card either for their graphics intensive jobs, researchs or gaming in general.